kenn-cal/mkata-index/README.md

 Building a Docker image is not interactive, so there is no prompt to type username and password.
 Instead, you should put your GitHub credentials in a `.netrc` file, so `pip` can authenticate when cloning from GitHub.
 To do this securely on Docker, you should use Docker secrets.
-Here is a quick tutorial on how to do :
+Here is a quick tutorial on how to do:

-**Step 1** : Save your credentials in a secret file.
-Follow this example :
+**Step 1**: Save your credentials in a secret file.
+Follow this example:

 ```
 machine github.com